 The city is said to have been built on “seven hills”, but walking up and down the steep terrain, I came to believe there are way more than seven! 😉 The geography has the advantage of offering breathtaking views from its several lookouts/viewpoints (miradouros), which are great locations to appreciate and photograph the scenery from different perspectives.

 Lisbon has an excellent and affordable public transportation network, with metro (subway), buses, and trams (don’t miss a ride on the nostalgic 28 Tram – it’s an attraction in itself!).
-A car is not needed to explore the city itself (and may be a hassle due to heavy traffic and limited parking), but it is nice to have a car available for day trips to Sintra and Cascais (also easily reachable by train), to Sesimbra and Setubal, or to the beaches in the Arrábida region.
+A car is not needed to explore the city itself (and may be a hassle due to heavy traffic and limited parking), but it is nice to have a car available for day trips to Sintra and Cascais (also easily reachable by train), to Sesimbra and Setubal, to the beaches in the Arrábida region, to Mafra and Obidos, etc.

 - Sao Jorge Castle (Castelo de São Jorge)